 - Park hours are from sunrise to sunset daily

 - Glass is prohibited in city parks

 - No amplified music without a special permit

-- Dogs are allowed only in the following parks:
+- Off Leash dogs are allowed only in the following areas:

 - No alcoholic beverages are allowed in city parks